beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/nancy2.png)

-**August 9th, 2022:** The Supercomputer Network project was inaugurated where we aim to strengthen the capacities of the LatinX AI ecosystem.
+**August 9th, 2022:** The **Supercomputer Network project** was inaugurated where we aim to strengthen the capacities of the **LatinX AI ecosystem**.
 In collaboration with  NVIDIA and Tecnologico de Monterrey.

 >> ![ ](/FZvGUFRUcAEPA1E.jpeg)

-**August 1st, 2022:** I was invited to attend the first annual meeting of the AIM-AHEAD consortium (Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity) and effort funded by the National Institue of Health (NIH) in the USA to foster equity and fairness in the development of AI for medicine in the country for the next years.
+**August 1st, 2022:** I was invited to attend the first annual meeting of the **AIM-AHEAD consortium (Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity)**, nd effort funded by the **National Institue of Health (NIH)** in the USA to foster equity and fairness in the development of AI for medicine in the country for the next years.

 >> ![ ](/texas1.png)

-I meet some very increidble people from some of the best universities in the US and I presented our work with LXAI with Nvidiai that will be launched in Tec de Monterrey Campus Gualajara next week
+I meet some very increidble people from some of the best universities in the US and I presented our work with LXAI with Nvidia that will be launched in Tec de Monterrey Campus Gualajara next week

  >> ![ ](/texas2.png)

-**June 19th, 2022:** I am very happy to have been able to bring my students to #CVPR2022 for our LXAI in Computer Vision research workshop!
+**June 19th, 2022:** I am very happy to have been able to bring my students to **CVPR2022** for our **LXAI in Computer Vision research workshop**!

 >> ![ ](/FVqCCb5UYAADx2i.jpeg)